ktorio/ktor-documentation/topics/creating_interactive_website.md

 For more detailed information on the fancy features that are available in the context of Ktor's request model, check out the [](requests.md) topic.

 To show the user that the submission was successful, we still want to send back a bit of HTML.
-We could re-use our knowledge and create a Freemarker template for this "Success" page as well – but to cover some more Ktor functionality, we will try an alternative approach instead.
+We could re-use our knowledge and create a FreeMarker template for this "Success" page as well – but to cover some more Ktor functionality, we will try an alternative approach instead.
 When we autocomplete on the `call` object, we can see that Ktor allows us to respond to requests using a variety of functions:

 ![Respond](respond.png){width="658"}